 Q. Are pets allowed in trulli?

-A. Yes, some trulli owners will accept pets as long as they are house-trained and well-behaved.
+A. Yes, some trulli owners will accept pets if they are house-trained and well-behaved.
 Make sure to check with the owner before bringing your pet along.
-Puglia resorts and masseria sometimes have pet facilities.
+Puglia hotel resorts and Masseria sometimes have pet facilities.

 Q. Are there any additional costs associated with staying in a trulli in Puglia?

-A. Besides the rental fee, you will usually have to pay a form of ‘city tax’ in cash, which is about 1 euro per night.
-Some hosts may also ask for a security deposit which will be refunded after your stay ends provided no damage has been caused to the property.
-You might also like to leave a small tip for the cleaning staff, if they did a good job.
+A. In addition to the rental fee, you will usually have to pay a form of ‘city tax’ in cash, which is about 2 euros per night.
+Some hosts may also ask for a security deposit, which will be refunded after your stay ends, provided no damage has been caused to the property.
+You might also like to leave a small tip for the cleaning staff if they did a good job.

 Q. Where is Alberobello?

-Alberobello is in the South East of Italy, in the ‘heel’ of the ‘boot’.
-See the Google map below – this is the map from my post 16 Things to do in Alberobello and shows all the places of interest in the town.
-You might need zoom out to see the location more broadly.
+Alberobello is in the Southeast of Italy, in the ‘heel’ of the ‘boot’.
+See the Google map below.
+You might need to zoom out to see the location more broadly.

-A. Make sure to read the rental agreement carefully and ask any questions you may have before confirming your booking.
+A. Before confirming your booking, read the rental agreement carefully and ask any questions you may have.
 Also, be aware that some properties are located in remote areas with limited access to public transport, so you might want to rent a car if you plan on exploring further afield.

 Q. What is the cancellation policy for trulli bookings?